-PTA has 13 Four of the ten mobile helicopter dip tanks, 7 are on State-owned land, that provide water to helicopters during firefighting operations-are distributed throughout the State-owned land.
-The dip tanks are the primary water source for air operation firefighting (USAG-PTA, 2021eg).
+PTA has 13 helicopter dip tanks, 7 are on State-owned land, that provide water to helicopters during firefighting operations.
+The dip tanks are the primary water source for air operation firefighting (USAG-PTA, 2021e).

 Ongoing Training Impact Measures

 The Army operates under measures to reduce the potential for impacts on resources from ongoing activities in the airspace.
 These measures include FAA's general flight safety protocols, Army flight safety protocols as outlined in AR 95-1, Aviation Flight Regulations, and other Army programs such as Bird/Wildlife Air Strike Hazards.